kgalvancuesta/portfolio/CA SVM Model/README.md

 Under the Stata files section, there are final dataset processors to generate 'test' and 'train' sets for the SVM ensemble.
 You will also find some work-in-progress files, including a specific work day's file.

 ## [Model Parameters](https://github.com/kgalvancuesta/portfolio/tree/main/CA%20SVM%20Model/Model%20Parameters)
-This file contains model parameters that were saved using the joblib Python library.
+This file contains model parameters that were saved using the **Joblib** Python library.
 I was able to include one of our actual SVM test parameters.
 They can be tested using 'CAML_LOAD_SAV.py'.

 ## [Results](https://github.com/kgalvancuesta/portfolio/tree/main/CA%20SVM%20Model/Results)
 The Results file contains confusion matrices, classification reports, and ROC curves for the different tests.
 I was able to include the final SVM ROC curve!